limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 Using the command `jmpcall`, we can pinpoint the exact address within `./panel` that has a `call rsp`.
 This will be our return address.

 We can now proceed to generate a payload with `msfvenom`.
 I've always fancied single-stage reverse shells.
+That's what I'll use.

 ![screenshot-27](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-27.png)